-\paragraph{From Quantum to Classical Keys (and, from long to short keys).} The only previous result on publicly-verifiable PFCs is due to the work of Bartusek, Kitagawa, Nishimaki and Yamakawa \cite{bartusek2023obfuscation}, which achieves the above (in a classical oracle model), though where the commitment key $\ket{\CK}$ is \emph{quantum}, and has size proportional to the number of qubits $n$ in the state $\ket{\psi}$ to be committed.
+\paragraph{Public Verification via Delayed Collapsing.} The only previous result on publicly-verifiable PFCs is due to the work of Bartusek, Kitagawa, Nishimaki and Yamakawa \cite{bartusek2023obfuscation}, which achieves the above (in a classical oracle model), though where the commitment key $\ket{\CK}$ is \emph{quantum}, and has size proportional to the number of qubits $n$ in the state $\ket{\psi}$ to be committed.

 Without going too deep into their construction, we remark that it makes use of a common tool in quantum cryptography: quantum coset states \cite{coladangelo2021hidden}.
 A quantum coset state is defined by a random subspace $S \subset \bbZ_{2}^{\secp}$ and shift $v \in \bbZ_2^{\secp}$, and is defined as